JetBrains/teamcity-documentation/topics/pull-requests.md

 Specify a GitHub URL for connection.

-If left blank, the URL will be extracted from the VCS root fetch URL.
+If left empty, the URL will be extracted from the VCS root fetch URL.

 </td>
   </tr>